AVL095/rank/README.md

 # rank

- Program for calculating rank nonparametric criteria
+Program for calculating rank nonparametric criteria for testing statistical hypotheses using the permutation method with repetition and the analytical method